IvankoQA/git-lecture/README.md

 # git-lecture
-this is description of this project
+this is description of this project.

+This is a change.